michaelboyles/simple-di/README.md

 ### How to run

-Run `mvn verify` and `test/target/generated-sources/annotations` will then contain the generated context class.
+Run `mvn verify` and `sample/target/generated-sources/annotations` will then contain the generated context class.

-Make changes to the `test` module, e.g. to add or remove components, then re-run `mvn verify` and the class will be updated.
+Make changes to the `sample` module, e.g. to add or remove components, then re-run `mvn verify` and the class will be updated.

 ### Implemented